AllenInstitute/cell_type_mapper/docs/output.md

 #### `'bootstrapping_probability'`

-The fraction of bootstrap iterations that selected the assigned taxonomic node
+The fraction of bootstrap iterations that selected the assigned taxonomic node.

 #### `'aggregate_probability'`